ali-zeinolabedin/W_ICONS_FPGA/w_icons/doc/fpga_doc/docs/readme.md

+- This is the flow of creating a PDF document from the GitHub page.
   - run `make` to get the list of all options available for make
   - `make html` creates the html docs
   - `make latexpdf` create the pdf report
   - all the source files are stored in folder `source`
+    - Update the conf.py accordingly
+    - Update the index.rst accordingly
+    - Create the `.md` file according to the template